sovereign/sovereign/README.md

     # doveadm pw -p'YOUR_PASSWORD' -s SHA512-CRYPT | sed -e 's/{.*}//'
     $6$drlIN9fx7Aj7/iLu$XvjeuQh5tlzNpNfs4NwxN7.HGRLglTKism0hxs2C1OvD02d3x8OBN9KQTueTr53nTJwVShtCYiW80SGXAjSyM0

+`sed` is used here to truncate the hash type from the beginning of the `doveadm pw` output.

 Alternatively, if you don’t already have `doveadm` installed, Python 3.3 or higher on Linux will generate the appropriate string for you (assuming your password is `password`):

     python3 -c 'import crypt; print(crypt.crypt("password", salt=crypt.METHOD_SHA512))'